Scott Banister

 Scott Banister (born 1975) is an American entrepreneur, startup founder, and angel investor.
 He cofounded the anti-spam company IronPort, and he was an early advisor and board member at PayPal.
-He invented paid search advertising via keyword auction, a core business model for internet advertising companies.
+Ali Partovi credits him with the conception of paid search advertising via keyword auction, a core business model for internet advertising companies.

 Banister is a marijuana rights activist and was a supporter of Republican Senator Rand Paul in the 2016 presidential race.